Media in Toronto: TV stations

 The Canadian Broadcasting Centre in Toronto is the English-language broadcasting headquarters for the CBC's radio and television service.

-The incumbent cable provider in the Toronto area is Rogers Cable, which originally secured the cable franchise for most of the pre-amalgamation city of Toronto, and later purchased the systems in surrounding areas.
+The incumbent cable provider in the Toronto area is Rogers Cable, which originally secured the cable franchise for most of the pre-amalgamation city of Toronto, including TFO and later purchased the systems in surrounding areas.
 Since 2010, Bell Fibe TV (an IPTV terrestrial service operated by Rogers' rival Bell Canada) has been available in most neighbourhoods in the Greater Toronto Area.
 Independent IPTV television services such as Vmedia and Zazeen have also become available.

 American network affiliates on Toronto cable are piped in from Buffalo, New York, including WGRZ (NBC), WIVB-TV (CBS), WKBW-TV (ABC), WUTV (Fox), and WNED-TV (PBS).
-For additional fees cable subscribers can also watch WNYO-TV (MyNetworkTV) and WNLO (The CW).
-Many of these stations can be seen over the air throughout the Greater Toronto Area.

-Toronto has seven times the population of the Buffalo market.
-In particular, WUTV and WNED rely heavily on viewership from Toronto; both have long identified as serving "Buffalo/Toronto," and also have sales offices in the city.
-More than half of WNED's members live in Toronto.

 Most of Canada's over-the-air and cable television networks also have national operations based in Toronto; for more information, see List of Canadian television channels.